prisma/studio/README.md

 There are two ways you can run Studio with:

 1. Run `$ npx prisma studio` after you have installed [Prisma](https://github.com/prisma/prisma) (it comes prebundled with it).
-2. Install the macOS app from the installers in the [latest release](https://github.com/prisma/studio/releases).
+2. Install the app from the installers in the [latest release](https://github.com/prisma/studio/releases).

-Currently, only macOS is supported - if you want to install the native app on Windows or Linux, please let us know by opening an [issue](https://github.com/prisma/studio/issues).

 ## Demo